 Throughout the 1960s, Senator Gaylord Nelson, a Democrat from Wisconsin, developed the idea for Earth Day after being inspired by the anti-Vietnam War “teach-ins” that were taking place on college campuses around the United States.
 He envisioned a large-scale, grassroots environmental demonstration raise awareness about environmental issues and transforming public attitudes.

 In the fall of 1969, Nelson announced the Earth Day concept at a conference in Seattle and invited the entire nation to get involved.

 The first Earth Day on April 22, 1970, activated 20 million Americans from all walks of life and is widely credited with launching the modern environmental movement.
 In the 1970s, a number of important pieces of environmental legislation were passed, among them the Clean Air Act, Clean Water Act, and Endangered Species Act.
 Today, more than 1 billion people participate in Earth Day activities each year, making it the largest civic observance in the world.

 2019 Earth Day Events in Seattle and Washington State

-- April 20, dawn to dusk.
+- April 20, 2019.
+Dawn to dusk.
 Free Entrance Days in National Parks to kick off National Park Week.
 Event is FREE.

-- April 20 and 22, dawn to dusk.
+- April 20 and 22, 2019.
+Dawn to dusk.
 Washington State Parks Free Days include Spring Day (Apr 20) and Earth Day (Apr 22).
 The Discover Pass will not be required to visit state parks.
 Event is FREE.